smaurice101/readthedocs/docs/source/usage.rst

    TML performs **in-memory processing** of real-time data and **does NOT require an external database** - ONLY KAFKA is needed.
 This results in dramatic cost- savings for storage, compute and network data transfers.

-   TML does NOT perform SQL queries, it performs :ref:`JSON PROCESSING`.
+   TML **does NOT perform SQL queries**, it performs :ref:`JSON PROCESSING`.
 This results in much faster, and much cheaper processing of real-time data.